Get insider access

 No

-The MSI MAG274QRF-QD has decent accuracy out of the box.
-The most accurate sRGB mode has noticeable inaccuracies in most colors, and the white balance is way off.
+The MSI Optix MAG274QRF-QD 27 has decent accuracy before calibration in the sRGB mode.
+However, there are still inaccurate colors, as the white balance is way off, and the color temperature is cold, giving the image a blue tint.
 Gamma doesn't follow the sRGB target curve at all, as dark scenes are a bit too dark, and bright scenes are too bright.
-The color temperature is very cool, giving everything a bluish tint.
-If you want a similar monitor with better accuracy out of the box, check out the Gigabyte M27Q X instead.
+If you want a similar monitor with better accuracy before calibration, check out the Gigabyte M27Q X instead.

 Unlike most monitors, using the sRGB mode doesn't lock down most picture settings.
-However, changing any picture setting while in the sRGB stops the monitor from effectively clamping the color gamut to the sRGB color space, resulting in a terribly oversaturated image.
+However, changing any picture setting while in the sRGB stops the monitor from effectively clamping the color gamut to the sRGB color space, resulting in an oversaturated image, for which you can see the results here.

 9.8